-Required Element 2.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence d.
-Qualitative and/o have been achieve.
-Groups from whice be represented (spractitioners, nut disciplines and additional decimal decim ch data will be obtained; both internal and external stakeholders must such as graduates, administrators, faculty, preceptors, employers, trition and dietetics education program directors, faculty from other dvisory committees). ods that will be used to collect the data. nsible for ensuring that data are collected. h.
-Timeline for colle ecting the necessary data. require b.
-Gradua percent months c.
-Gradua 1.
-"At exa cor 2.
-"Tr exa nut d.
-Employ m Completion: "At least 80% of students complete program ments within (150% of planned program length)".
-It e Employment: "Of graduates who seek employment, at least tare employed in nutrition and dietetics or related fields within 12 sof graduation".
-It e Performance on Registration Exam: It least percent of program graduates take the CDR credentialing am for nutrition and dietetics technicians within 12 months of program multiple mention".
-The program's one-year pass rate (graduates who pass the registration am within one year of first attempt) on the CDR credentialing exam for trition and dietetics technicians is at least 70%".
-The results of the program must develop an objective for employer extion with graduate's preparation for entry-level practice. or quantitative data needed to determine whether goals and objectives have been achiev red. ch data will be obtained; both internal and external stakeholders must such as graduates, administrators, faculty, preceptors, employers,
+Required Element 2.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence "At least percent of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation".
+"Of program graduates who apply to a supervised practice program, at least percent are admitted within 12 months of graduation".
+Graduate Performance on Registration Exam: "The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%".
+Satisfaction with Graduate Performance: The program must develop an objective for evaluation of graduate's performance in supervised practice, graduate program or employment within 12 months of graduation.
+Qualitative and/or quantitative data needed to determine whether goals and objectives have been achieved.
+Groups from which data will be obtained; both internal and external stakeholders must be represented (such as graduates, administrators, faculty, preceptors, employers, practitioners, nutrition and dietetics education program directors, faculty from other disciplines and advisory committees). f.
+Evaluation methods that will be used to collect the data. g.
+Individuals responsible for ensuring that data are collected. h.
+Timeline for collecting the necessary data.
+DT: a.
+Program Completion: "At least 80% of students complete program requirements within (150% of planned program length)". b.
+Graduate Employment: "Of graduates who seek employment, at least percent are employed in nutrition and dietetics or related fields within 12 months of graduation". c.
+Graduate Performance on Registration Exam: 1.
+"At least percent of program graduates take the CDR credentialing exam for nutrition and dietetics technicians within 12 months of program completion".
+2. "The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for nutrition and dietetics technicians is at least 70%". d.
+Employer Satisfaction: The program must develop an objective for employer satisfaction with graduate's preparation for entry-level practice. d.
+Qualitative and/or quantitative data needed to determine whether goals and objectives have been achieved. e.
+Groups from which data will be obtained; both internal and external stakeholders must be represented (such as graduates, administrators, faculty, preceptors, employers,